alharry/panulirus/README.md

 # *panulirus*
 Utilities for the WA Department of Fisheries.
-Somewhere to store my R function so I don't forget where they are and what they do.

 To install `panulirus`, first install `devtools` from CRAN then install from this github repository: